juanluisrp/Leaflet-Maps-Marker/readme.txt

 = v1.3 - xx.01.2012 =
 * NEW: add mass actions for makers (assign markers to layer, delete markers)
 * CHANGED: flattr now embedded as static image as long loadtimes decrease usability because Google Places scripts starts only afterwards
-* REMOVED: global stats from marker/layer edits and deletes
-* REMOVED: featured sponsor in admin header
 * BUGFIX: map/panel width were not the same due to css inheritance
 * BUGFIX: links in maps were underlined on some templates
 * BUGFIX: panel API link images had borders on some templates
 * BUGFIX: text in basemap controlbox was centered on some templates
+* REMOVED: global stats from marker/layer edits and deletes
+* REMOVED: global stats for plugin installs - use downloads from WordPress repository instead for mapsmarker.com
+* REMOVED: featured sponsor in admin header

 = v1.2.2 - 14.01.2012 =
 * BUGFIX: custom marker icons were not shown on certain hosts due to different wp-upload-directories